Marion Wilberforce: Personal life

-From 1929 she took interest in the work of Fairbridge Charity whose aim was to take orphaned children from overcrowded British cities and find them homes in agricultural communities in the dominions.
-This was of great interest to her as it combined two of her great loves, agriculture and children, the later especially as she could not have any of her own and it was a matter of great sorrow to her.
+From 1929 she took interest in the work of the Fairbridge Charity, whose aim was to rehome orphaned children from overcrowded British cities into agricultural communities.
+The charity's work was of great interest to her as it incorporated two causes that were important to her; agriculture and children (the latter was especially personal to Wilberforce as she was unable to have her own children.).

 In the late 1920s and early 1930s she visited Canada and Australia to look over farm schools there.
 She continued to be involved in the Fairbridge Farm Schools until late in her life.
 Having no children herself, she often had Fairbridge children to stay with her for extended periods.

 Commemoration

 A blue plaque was unveiled at Nevendon Manor in Marion Wilberforce's honour on 9 August 2023 as part of the Essex Women’s Commemoration Project.